gazaskygeeks/gaza-delights/clap-voting.md

 1. A member of the group calls for a clap vote (the vote caller is known as the clap-master)
 2. All group members gather in a circle
 3. The clap master announces all the possible options
-4. All group members close their eyes
+4. All group members close their eyeballs
 5. The clap master announces an option
 6. Every group member who agrees with the option, calps once
 7. Repeat steps 5 and 6 until there are no more options